TTC Domains: Introduction

+Despite these strong properties, there are preference profiles at which the TTC allocation may be less appealing than alternative allocations.
+To illustrate, consider the profile in Table~\ref{tab:ttc-precludes-long-cycle}.
+Under TTC, only agents 1 and 2 are assigned their first-ranked objects, while all other agents receive their second-ranked objects.
+However, if agent 1 is instead assigned their second-ranked object, every other agent can receive their first-ranked object.
+Thus, TTC may preclude the execution of arbitrarily long trading cycles.
+This raises the question of whether such alternative allocations can be selected while retaining strategyproofness.
+One possible avenue is to exploit features of the environment that make certain preference rankings implausible, thereby restricting the preference domain.
+By limiting agents' opportunities to misrepresent their preferences, such restrictions weaken the force of strategyproofness and potentially enrich the class of rules satisfying the axioms.\\

+This motivates our central question: under what domain restrictions do the characterizations of TTC by \citet*{ma1994strategy} and \citet*{ekici2024pair} continue to hold?
+We address this question by introducing a richness condition on domains, which we call the \df{top-two condition}.
+The condition requires that, within every subset of objects, if two objects can each be ranked first, then they can also be ranked as the top two objects in both possible orders.\\

-We introduce a richness property on preference domains, the \df{top-two condition}, and show that \citet*{ekici2024pair}’s characterization extends to all domains satisfying it.
-The condition requires that within any subset of objects, if two objects can each be most-preferred, they can also be ranked as the top two (in either order).
-This property ensures that agents in a trading cycle can report their endowment as their second-most preferred remaining object---a key step in all existing proofs of \citet*{ekici2024pair}’s and even \citet*{ma1994strategy}’s characterizations.
-At such profiles, while Pareto efficiency directly implies that trading cycles must be executed, \citet*{ekici2024pair} and \citet*{ekici2024characterizing} exploit the richness of the unrestricted domain to establish the same result under pair efficiency.
-In comparison, we show that this conclusion follows with no additional richness beyond the top-two condition, thereby identifying a broad class of domains---henceforth, \df{TTC domains}---where \citet*{ekici2024pair}'s characterization holds.\\
+We first show that the top-two condition is sufficient: if a domain satisfies the top-two condition, then TTC is the only rule that is individually rational, pair efficient, and strategyproof.
+To illustrate the idea, consider again the profile in Table~\ref{tab:ttc-precludes-long-cycle}.
+If the domain allows agent $1$ to report a preference that keeps their first-ranked object unchanged while moving their endowment up to second rank, then individual rationality and pair efficiency imply that the rule must assign agent $1$ their first-ranked object.
+Strategyproofness then implies that the rule must do so at the original profile in Table~\ref{tab:ttc-precludes-long-cycle} as well, as is the case under TTC.
+More generally, at any profile, the condition ensures that agents in a top trading cycle can move their endowments just below their first-ranked objects.
+Such auxiliary profiles are a key ingredient in existing proofs of the characterizations of \citet*{ma1994strategy} and \citet*{ekici2024pair}.
+At these profiles, while Pareto efficiency directly implies that trading cycles must be executed, \citet*{ekici2024pair} and \citet*{ekici2024characterizing} exploit the richness of the unrestricted domain to establish the same conclusion under pair efficiency.
+In comparison, we show that this conclusion follows with no additional richness beyond the top-two condition, thereby identifying a broad class of domains on which both characterizations continue to hold.\\